Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 What is CRR III?

-CRR III (Capital Requirements Regulation III) is a revised EU regulation that will come into effect in January 2025 and defines new capital requirements for banks.
-It includes, among other things, stricter guidelines for property valuation, such as the introduction of the term 'Property Value', as well as new risk weights for residential and commercial properties.
-The aim is a more stable capital coverage and a more realistic assessment of collateral values.
+CRR III (Capital Requirements Regulation III) is a revised EU regulation that comes into effect from January 2025, defining new capital requirements for banks.
+It includes, among other things, stricter guidelines for real estate valuation, such as the introduction of the term "Property Value", as well as new risk weights for residential and commercial properties.
+The aim is to achieve more stable capital coverage and a more realistic valuation of collateral.

 CRR III requires banks to value properties more conservatively.
 Expected price increases may not be taken into account.
-Instead, methods such as the loan value procedure or an adjusted market value procedure are utilized.
-This adjustment directly influences capital requirements and the risk assessment of property loans.
+Instead, methods like the loan-to-value method or an adjusted market value method are used.
+This adjustment directly influences equity requirements and the risk assessment of real estate loans.

 MiFID II increases the requirements for transparency and documentation in the investment advisory process.
-Advisors must provide a suitability assessment, full cost transparency, and a product-related history of advice.
-Digital tools like fincite • cios help to implement these regulatory requirements efficiently and in a compliance-assured manner.
+Advisors must provide a suitability assessment, complete cost transparency, and a product-related advisory history.
+Digital tools like fincite • cios help implement these regulatory requirements efficiently and audit-proof.

-Without digital processes, compliance with current regulations such as CRR III or MiFID II is hardly efficient.
-Manual workflows are error-prone and time-consuming.
-Platforms like fincite • cios allow for automated, compliant advice, including documentation, reporting, and real estate valuation in real time.
+Without digital processes, adhering to current regulations such as CRR III or MiFID II is hardly efficient.
+Manual workflows are prone to errors and time-consuming.
+Platforms like fincite • cios enable automated, compliant advisory, including documentation, reporting, and real-time real estate valuation.

-By integrating current property values, for example through PriceHubble, banks and advisors can realistically represent the entire customer wealth.
-This improves asset allocation, creates new cross-selling potentials, and strengthens customer loyalty through comprehensive advice.
+By integrating current real estate values, such as through PriceHubble, banks and advisors can realistically represent the entire customer assets.
+This improves asset allocation, opens up new cross-selling potentials, and strengthens customer loyalty through comprehensive advice.